brandonprry/is_a_fetus_a_person/README.md

 "All persons *born* or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside"

 By definition, that makes a fetus that is a legal person an *undocumented non-citizen resident* in the US.
-The fetus is stateless, with no nationality whatsoever.
+The fetus is technically *stateless*, with no nationality whatsoever.

 The State of Texas seems to agree.